JoseMenes91/Geoghost-align-microplots-UAV/README.md

 The usual workaround is to manually move and rotate the vector layer — slow and hard to reproduce.
 GeoGhost automates that process.

-The workflow is simple: mark the same identifiable point (a plot corner, a stake, a reference pot) on both the old and the new orthomosaics, repeat that for at least 2 points, and the plugin computes the optimal translation and rotation to snap the shapefile into alignment with the new image.
+The workflow is simple: mark the same identifiable point on both the old and the new orthomosaics, repeat that for at least 2 points, and the plugin computes the optimal translation and rotation to snap the shapefile into alignment with the new image.

 How it works (the math, briefly)
 GeoGhost applies a rigid body transformation: translation + rotation, no scaling, no distortion.
 Plot polygons keep their exact shape and size — they just move and rotate as a whole.